About

 Vehicles also carry Iridium satellite phones as the second tier.
 Two-way VHF radios link the lead and support vehicles when the convoy is split.
 Every guide has the operations desk in Almaty on speed dial through all three channels.

-Menus are built around Kazakh and Central Asian staples (besparmak, plov, manti, kazy) supplemented with vegetarian, vegan, gluten-free, halal, and kosher options arranged in advance.
+Menus are built around Kazakh and Central Asian staples (beshbarmak, plov, manti, kazy) supplemented with vegetarian, vegan, gluten-free, halal, and kosher options arranged in advance.
 Drinking water is filtered on site; bottled water is carried for the days a filter cannot keep up.

 Every expedition carries two independent medical kits — one in the lead vehicle, one in the support truck — built to the Wilderness Medical Society standard.
 Both lead and support guides are Wilderness First Responder certified and re-trained every two years.